 I heard a soft click, and another.
 And a few clicks after, I opened my eyes to see that the shotgun was out of ammo.
 I was still alive!
 So far so good, at least.
 This was when I signaled back to the girl, who was standing there the whole time holding her truncheon tightly.
 She got the queue, and hurriedly swung her weapon to the leader's head.
 After multiple hits to the head, the leader was out for the count.

-Three down, one went inside the safe, the other I was still unsure if she was with me at this point, or against me.
+Three down, one went inside the safe.
+Then there was the girl.
+I was still unsure at this point if she was with me or against me.
 Or just confused.

-I told her that my name didn't matter, and that I wasn't really helping her; I was helping the people get out of the place.
+I told her that my name didn't matter, and that I wasn't really helping her.
+I was more concerned on getting the hostages out of the situation.

 I cautioned the hostages not to stand up yet.
 There was a nurse (or a nursing student) among them.
 I told her that the old man with him needed medical attention, and that if she knew how, she should take care of his bullet wound immediately.

 I yelled towards the counter.
 Told the money-collector to get out before I decide to go after him.
-Oddly, nobody answered back.
-A lady that seemed to work at the bank, was one of the hostages, and told me that the robber might've went out back, that this bank had a back door to it, and that he might've been long gone by now.
+After about five long seconds, nobody answered back.
+A lady that seemed to work at the bank, who was also one of the hostages, told me that the robber might've already be gone.
+Apparently, this bank had a back door to it.

 I cursed at this.
 The girl told me that she knew where he might be headed.
 The hostages who were now free yelled at her.
 They said she was one of them, and that she should be put to jail.
 And other profound things.
 Ignoring them, she continued to tell me that their plan was just to take the money and go.
 Killing people in the process wasn't part of it.
 But when the guard, who was now dead, attempted to shoot their leader, he accidentally shot the old man instead.
-Because of his shock, he wasn't able to move, and the leader took the weapon from him, and shot him right in the gut for everyone to see.
+Because of his shock, he wasn't able to move, and the leader took his weapon from him.
+Then the leader shot him right in the gut for everyone to see.
 She looked at the old man.
 His blood still slowly flowing down from his shoulder.
 The young nurse was trying to tend the wound.
 But from the large puddle of blood on the floor, the old man might not make it.